Skip to main content Link Search Menu Expand Document (external link)

 Adding and dropping

-Students in the graduate version of this course provided feedback that they wanted as much time as possible for the projects.
+Previous students in this course gave feedback that they wanted as much time as possible for the projects.
 In response to this feedback, I have moved the project start date very early: you will be working on the project by the first full week of class.
 This makes adding the class late very problematic.
 If you join the course late, you will need to join a team that has already made some decisions without your input.
 If you drop the class, you will leave your teammates to finish the project on their own, even though they chose a project scope that relied on your help.

-If you think you might enroll in the class, but you are not sure (perhaps because you are on the wait list), you must attend class and fill out the team matching survey.
+If you think you might enroll in the class, but you are not sure, you must attend class and fill out the team matching survey.
 Indicate on the survey what your situation is.
-We may oversize some teams to compensate for a small number of drops within the first couple of weeks.
 Dropping the course after the first couple of weeks will impact your team’s ability to meet their goals and is strongly discouraged.

 Labs

 Labs provide key technical background that you will need for the project.
-In each lab, we will have activities for you to do in pairs.
+In each lab, we will have activities for you to do; these usually require a partner.
 By the end of lab, you should get your work checked off by a TA or tutor.
-If lab takes longer than expected, you can get your lab checked off in any office hours the same week, but it must be done by the end of Friday.
+If lab takes longer than expected, you can get your lab checked off in any office hours before the next week’s lab.
 Extensions are available in case of illness and family emergency, but please contact us in advance.
 In these exceptional cases, you will need to do your assignment without a partner (but you can still receive help in office hours).

 Later in the course, lab may not occur to enable you to focus more on your project.